dex3r/image-worker/README.md

-This repository allows you to set up a grid Worker to generate, post-process or analyze images for others
+This repository allows you to set up a grid **image worker** to generate, post-process or analyze images for others

 If you want the latest information or have questions, come to [the Discord server]([https://discord.com/channels/781145214752129095/1076124012305993768](https://discord.gg/UW5pgT5kZx))